rusticstuff/simdutf8/README.md

 [simdjson](https://github.com/simdjson/simdjson).
 Originally ported to Rust by the developers of [simd-json.rs](https://simd-json.rs), but now heavily improved.

 ## Status
-This library has been heavily tested with sample data as well as fuzzing and there are no known bugs.
+This library has been thoroughly tested with sample data as well as fuzzing and there are no known bugs.

 ## Features
 * `basic` API for the fastest validation, optimized for valid UTF-8